qiaojunfeng/w90-docs/docs/tutorials/ex1.md

 7. Run `pw.x` to generate a list of the required overlaps (written into the `graphene.nnkp` file).

+    !!! note

-    (note: see `win` input file, no need to specify initial projections, they are automatically chosen from the pseudo-atomic orbitals inside pseudopotentials used in the scf calculation)
+        See `win` input file, no need to specify initial projections, they are automatically chosen from the pseudo-atomic orbitals inside pseudopotentials used in the scf calculation.

     ```bash title="Terminal"
     wannier90.x -pp graphene